bjornbytes/lovr.org/docs/Source:isPaused.md

 ### Returns

-- `boolean isPaused` Whether or not the sorce is paused.
+- `boolean isPaused` Whether or not the source is paused.

 See also
 ---